sliang11/PU-Shapelets/README.md

 maxBlocksPerGrid: number of blocks in each GPU grid, default 8

-datasetInfoPath: the path to a file named "InfoAll" which contains informations of UCR datasets extracted from the UCR website, default "..\\sample_data\\"
+datasetInfoPath: the path to a file named "InfoAll" which contains informations of UCR datasets extracted from the UCR website, default "..\\sample_data\\".
+Note that this file contains information on the 2015 version of the UCR datasets, not the 2018 version.
+There are certain differences (e.g. different train/test separation, new datasets, etc.) between the two.

 path: input and output path, default dataInfoPath + "\\" + datasetName